flathub/flathub/README.md

-# org.freedesktop.Sdk.Extension.php84-full
+# org.freedesktop.Sdk.Extension.symfony

-This extension adds PHP 8.4 support to Flatpak.
+This extension adds [Symfony](https://symfony.com/) support to Flatpak.

+Compared to [org.freedesktop.Sdk.Extension.php84](https://github.com/flathub/org.freedesktop.Sdk.Extension.php84), it offers more extensions but this package is large in size.

 PHP installs to `/usr/lib/sdk/php84` inside the sandbox.